 **Mid-sized businesses ($1M–$10M)** typically separate the functions formally — at minimum, one person owns each.
 The handoff agreement (what defines a qualified lead, response SLA, lead-source attribution) becomes critical and is often the single biggest source of internal friction.

 **Mature businesses** add a third function: customer success / retention marketing — winning the customer is the start, not the end.
+Throughout our work on whats the difference between marketing and sales, we cite primary sources and current data.
+Throughout our work on whats the difference between marketing and sales, we cite primary sources and current data.

 - **How do I write a marketing plan in one page?** — Six sections: target customer, primary problem you solve, your differentiator, three channels, three campaigns per quarter, measurable goals. - **What is positioning and why does it matter?** — The mental space your brand occupies in the customer's mind relative to competitors.
 Positioning is the single highest-leverage marketing decision you'll make. - **How much should a small business spend on marketing?** — Established businesses: 5–12% of revenue.
 Growth-mode businesses: 12–25%.
 Pre-product-market-fit: whatever cash you can afford to lose, focused on learning not scaling. - **What's the difference between B2B and B2C marketing?** — B2B sells to multiple decision-makers, longer sales cycles, higher deal sizes, rational ROI-driven messaging.
 B2C sells to individuals, shorter cycles, lower deal sizes, often emotion-driven messaging.
 The lines are blurring.
+If you're researching whats the difference between marketing and sales, this page covers what actually moves the needle in 2026.